Born: January 4th, 1985

 Hometown: St. Albert, AB

-After seven seasons with the National Women’s Hockey Team, and taking a season off to start a family with her husband Scott, Meaghan is currently settling into motherhood after the arrival of their son Calder, and working to make a comeback to both the Calgary Inferno in the CWHL and to Team Canada.
-With two gold medals from the 2010 and 2014 Olympic Winter Games, a silver medal from the 2018 Olympic Winter Games, a gold medal from the 2012 IIHF Women’s World Championships, and four silver medals from the 2008, 2009, 2011, and 2013 IIHF Women’s World Championships, Meaghan aspires to make a comeback to Team Canada in 2016 and win gold at the 2018 Olympic Winter Games in PyeongChang.
+After ten seasons with the National Women’s Hockey Team, and starting a family with her husband Scott, Meaghan is currently balancing motherhood along with the demands of training as a national team athlete.
+With two gold medals from the 2010 and 2014 Olympic Winter Games, a silver medal from the 2018 Olympic Winter Games, a gold medal from the 2012 IIHF Women’s World Championships, and six silver medals from the 2008, 2009, 2011, 2013, 2016, and 2017 IIHF Women’s World Championships, Meaghan aspires to represent Canada and win gold at the 2018 Olympic Winter Games in PyeongChang, South Korea.
 With these goals in mind, Meaghan continues to look for ways to improve as an athlete, an individual, and a “hockey mom”, and is excited to tackle the challenges that lie ahead.

 After marrying Scott Reid, who played twelve years of professional hockey as a goaltender in various leagues including the American Hockey League (AHL), East Coast Hockey League (ECHL), Central Hockey League (CHL), and UK Elite League (EIHL), in July 2011, Meaghan currently resides and trains in Calgary along with her husband Scott and their son Calder.

 Tweets by @Mikkelson12